Reusable Menstrual Cups

 This is a rare condition that results in chronic discharge and soreness in the vaginal area.
 The vaginal discharge is usually yellow, or greenish-yellow with DIV.
 Because it’s so rare, many people go years without a proper diagnosis.

-It’s painful almost every time you try to have penetrative sex with DIV, and it’s most common in women after menopause.
-A trigger for it may be a lack of estrogen, hence why it could be most common in women who’ve gone through menopause.
-It’s not an STI, nor is it associated with something like cancer.
+It’s painful almost every time you try to have penetrative sex with DIV.
+It’s also most common in women after menopause.
+A trigger for it may be a lack of estrogen.
+This is why it could be most common in women who’ve gone through menopause.
+It’s not an STI/STD, nor is it associated with something like cancer.

 The inner surface of the labia may have purple spots on them that look red and raw.
 These are actually blood spots.